Completing your accounting degree can lead to a successful career

 advance; others have requirements per semester or term.
 Making sure

-Next, you will need to submit your application to each accounting
+Next, you will need to submit your application to each

 scholarship.
 Read all requirements and make sure you are eligible;

-many accounting scholarships and accounting grants have very
+many scholarships and grants have very

 restrictive requirements, and you cannot waste time by applying for